 If you plan to depart and re-enter the country you're working in, enquire about a multiple-entry visa.

-The APEC Business Travel Card provides streamlined entry to several regional countries for Australians travelling frequently in the Asia-Pacific region for trade and investment.
+The APEC Business Travel Card provides streamlined entry to several regional countries for Australians frequently travelling in the Asia-Pacific region for trade and investment.
 More information is available from the Department of Home Affairs.

 Find more information on Australian passports on the Australian Passport Office website or by calling the Australian Passport Information Service on 13 12 32 in Australia.

-Australia has reciprocal arrangements with a number of countries which allow Australians to work while on holiday there.
+Australia has reciprocal arrangements with a number of countries that allow Australians to work while on holiday there.
 Australians who want to participate in these programs must apply for a working holiday visa.
-Do this through the embassy, high commission or consulate of the country you wish to work and holiday in before you travel.
+Do this through the embassy, high commission or consulate of the country you wish to work and holiday in before travel.
 The Department of Home Affairs provides information on countries and regions participating in the Working Holiday Maker program with Australia.

 Being a national or citizen of more than one country is dual nationality.
 If you plan to travel to a country where you may be considered a national, be aware of the implications of local laws.
-Inform yourself on issues such as military service, divorce and child custody.
+Inform yourself about issues such as military service, divorce and child custody.
 To avoid any surprises, read our advice for dual nationals.